 After installing rpms use following command to start MySQL Service.

 Congratulations!
 You have successfully installed MySQL 5.7.
 Let login to MySQL using root access and try to create a dummy database.
-Use password you have assigned in Step #4.
+Use the password you have assigned to Step #4.

 Verify your MySQL version installed on your system.
-Following command will display installed MySQL version.
+The following command will display installed MySQL version.